 The pair had barely communicated with one another for more than a decade until Abélard wrote his autobiographical Historia Calamitatum which he sent to Héloïse.
 She responded with a letter describing the events of their affair from her point of view and this set off a renewed correspondence between the one-time lovers.
 Those letters survived and not only added to their legendary affair but cemented it in the public’s imagination.

 On 16 July 1141, at the instigation of Bernard of Clairvaux, Pope Innocent II excommunicated Abélard and his followers.
 Peter the Venerable, the abbot of Cluny where Abélard was then living intervened on his behalf and succeeded in having the sentence of excommunication lifted.
-Abélard died in April 1142 and was initially buried near the priory of St. Marcel.
+Abélard died in April 1142 and was initially buried near the priory of Saint Marcel.

 While Abélard is remembered for his philosophical writings and Héloïse earned a place in French literature both for her letters, which are considered foundational as a model for the classical epistolary style novel, and for her radical feminism, it is the pair’s love story that endures most tenaciously.